thesandboxgame/sandbox-smart-contracts/docs/topics/defi/sand-reward-pool.md

    where cbrt3 is the cube root.
 A pool that uses this calculator is open to everybody but gives more rewards to those landowners that have more lands.

-#### Rate calculators
+### Rate calculators

 The rate calculator plugin is a contract that calculates the accumulated absolute rewards that must be distributed for a period of time.
 The period of time depends on the current block timestamp and the users calls to the main contract (eg: stacking, withdraw, etc.).

-Each time a user call the main contract to change something (stake, withdraw, etc.) the main contract does the accounting distributing the current rewards between the all the stackers.
+Each time a user call the main contract to change something (stake, withdraw, etc.), the main contract does the accounting distributing the current rewards between all the stackers.
 Then the reward calculator plugin is restarted and when called later calculates the rewards between current timestamp and the restart moment.

 The rate calculators must implement the `IRewardCalculator` interface: